 Site access: Make sure that we can access the shed site with our pickup and trailer.
-Are any surrounding objects such as trees, bushes, utilities, or buildings going to interfere with placement of the shed.
+Are any surrounding objects such as trees, bushes, utilities, or buildings going to interfere with the placement of the shed?
 Check that we will have adequate clearance with any overhead wires or tree branches.

-Concrete is the best foundation if you are willing to spend the extra money for it, but it is not a requirement.
-Please check with us if you are considering building a concrete pad for your shed, and we will be glad to give you some helpful tips for getting it the right size.
+Concrete is the best foundation if you are willing to spend the extra money on it, but it is not a requirement.
+Please contact us if you are considering building a concrete pad for your shed, and we will be glad to give you some helpful tips for getting it the right size.

 We want your finished shed to be as accessible and useful as possible so please contact us with any further questions you may have concerning site preparation.
 It is good to remember that the distance from the ground to the shed floor is approximately 8”, so you will need a ramp if you are driving any equipment in and out.
 Ramps are fairly easy to construct, but we also have them available if you would like us to build on for your shed.